kryanod/ktlint-junit-reporter/README.md

 ## OK, what do I do?

 Simple as 1 2 3
 1. Download ktlint-junit-reporter-1.0.jar from this repo's root.
-Or build it yourself, I don't care.
+Or build it yourself, the sources are all in here.
-2. Place it somewhere in your project (I prefer a folder called quality, as you'll see in step 3).
+2. Place the jar somewhere in your project (I prefer a folder called quality, as you'll see in step 3).
-3. Add the reporter to ktlint params: `--reporter=junit,artifact=quality/ktlint-junit-reporter-1.0.jar,output=build/ktlint-report-junit.xml`
+3. Add the reporter to ktlint params: `ktlint --reporter=junit,artifact=quality/ktlint-junit-reporter-1.0.jar,output=build/ktlint-report-junit.xml`

 ## A jar file.
 Are you serious?

-I'm too lazy to publish this artifact to jCenter, but in a case - let me know, and I'll upload it.
-Please don't.
+I was planning to deploy this plugin to MavenCental, but my laziness seems to have paid off: having custom reporters as maven plugins has been [deprecated](https://github.com/pinterest/ktlint#creating-a-reporter).